 Client Hunting experience with African Shooting Sticks

-This trip was originally slated for July 2020, and I fitted the hunt in this year even with the uncertainty of traveling with Covid 19 issues.
+This trip was initially slated for July 2020, and I fitted the hunt this year despite the uncertainty of traveling with Covid 19 issues.

-I am happy to report it was not that difficult to have the RT-PCR test conducted before traveling and before I returned from SA.
+I am happy to report that it was not difficult to have the RT-PCR test conducted before traveling and before I returned from South Africa.

-More details a little further in this report.
-I’ll do a continuing report on a day-by-day happening.
+More details are a little further in this report.
+I’ll do a continuing commentary on a day-by-day happening.

-I flew British Airways from Cincinnati to Washington, DC on a Saturday, then flew Ethiopian on the next Sunday to Addis Ababa, then on to Johannesburg, SA.
+I flew British Airways from Cincinnati to Washington, DC, on a Saturday, then flew Ethiopian on the following Sunday to Addis Ababa, then on to Johannesburg, South Africa.

-Monday evening was spent at Journeys in Africa, then flew to Port Elizabeth SA on Tuesday morning, where I was met by my PH, Ben, and driven to Olivefountain Ranch, near Bedford SA (about a 2-hour trip).
+Monday evening was spent at Journeys in Africa; then I flew to Port Elizabeth, SA, on Tuesday morning, where I was met by my PH, Ben, and driven to Olivefountain Ranch, near Bedford (about a 2-hour trip).

 I got to meet everyone at the ranch, sight the rifle I would be using, and go out looking over a small part of the ranch for a bit.

-I had a very nice two-room cottage with a big, comfortable bed and a huge bathroom for accommodations for my visit.
+I had a very lovely two-room cottage with a big, comfortable bed and a massive bathroom for accommodations for my visit.

 Evenings were spent with everyone over appetizers, then great dinners, drinks, and conversation.
-I really enjoyed Castle Lite and SA red wines.
-And no TV for almost 2 weeks was a big plus!
+I enjoyed Castle Lite and SA red wines.
+And no TV for almost two weeks was a big plus!

 Rob Bowker had arrived the evening before and offered to be the Land Cruiser driver and help with spotting.
 This was a big plus.

-We moved to another area with thicker cover, and several more impala were spotted, and a stalk was set up.
 I followed Ben across a hillside, trying to be quiet.
+We moved to another area with a thicker cover, and several more impala were spotted, and a stalk was set up.
 I realized more exercise should have been in my pre-hunt plans.

 A young impala ram stepped out between the intended group of older rams and us.
 He stared at us for at least ten minutes before we could move around him.
 I thought for sure this would be the end of our stalk.

-The group would appear then move behind other acacia trees.
-We had to keep cutting around trees and still keep an eye on the young ram.
+The group would appear and then move behind other acacia trees.
+We had to keep cutting around trees and keep an eye on the young ram.

 My First African Trophy

-Thrilled to have my first African game (it was surreal, honestly).
-After shooting white-tailed deer for nearly all of my big game hunting experiences.
+I was thrilled to have my first African game (it was surreal, honestly) after shooting white-tailed deer for nearly all of my big game hunting experiences.